KyleAMcKee/Word_Search/README.md

 # Word Search

-Program in NodeJS that will return the location of words in a word search as well as an optional visual representation highlighting where they are located.
+This is a program built in NodeJS that will return the location of words in a word search.
+It will also optionally return the puzzle board with found words highlighted.

 ### Prerequisites